chirathr/blog/_drafts/2018-09-06-android-notifications.md

             .setAutoCancel(true);   // close the notification on click
 {% endhighlight %}

 ##### Set notification priority

+We had already set the priority as high when we created the notification channel.
+But notification channels are supported by devices running Oreo and above.
+So for the other devices we need to set the priority as `PRIORITY_HIGH`.

 {% highlight java %}
 if (Build.VERSION.SDK_INT < Build.VERSION_CODES.O) {